cjuhlin/devcor-notes/docs/Software Development and Design/Database.md

 ### Atomicity

-All operation in the transaction must succeed otherwise it will rollback
+All operations in the transaction must succeed otherwise it will rollback

 ### Consistency

-Transaction result in valid state of the database , all validation and constraints are met.
+Transaction results invalid state of the database, all validation and constraints are met.

 ### Isolation

-Transaction do not contend with one other.
-The transactions runs sequentially.
+Transactions do not contend with one other.
+The transactions run sequentially.

 ### Durability

-The result of transaction is permanent even in the presence of failures.
+The result of a transaction is permanent even in the presence of failures.

 ## [Base](https://en.wikipedia.org/wiki/Eventual_consistency)

 Is variant to ACID

-### Basically availble
+### Basically available

-Reading and writing operations are available as much as possible (using all nodes of a database cluster), but might not be consistent (the write might not persist after conflicts are reconciled, the read might not get the latest write)
+Reading and writing operations are available as much as possible (using all nodes of a database cluster), but might not be consistent (they write might not persist after conflicts are reconciled, the reader might not get the latest write)

 ### Soft state